souleymanedraba/balazan/src/balanzan/wp-content/plugins/e-mailit/readme.txt

 Requires at least: 2.9
 Tested up to: 3.8
-Stable tag: 5.3.8
+Stable tag: 6.3
 License: GPLv2 or later

-E-MAILiT platform help publishers promote and monetize content through innovation - features share buttons, floating ShareBars and Analytics.
+E-MAILiT sharing plugin help people share your posts and/or pages using any service, such as Facebook, Twitter, WhatsApp & Foursquare.

 == Description ==

-E-MAILiT Share Buttons (with integrated/customized **third-party share counter buttons** and **Floating ShareBars**) can be placed anywhere in your site and contain a searchable menu of every applicable service, with the most popular displayed by default.
-You can also show/hide the counter and set your own ''via @Twitter Username''.
-Create an account is optional (current available Register/Sign In methods via <a href="http://www.e-mailit.com/widget/login">E-MAILiT</a> and <a href="http://www.e-mailit.com/widget/php/fb/login_facebook.php">Facebook</a>).
-Registering an account, you also get analytics, customize button style (background color, text color, display your text, 6 ShareBar positions, in content buttons), open the widget on click or on hover, customize/arrange and prioritize which Services (for Sharing) and Channels (for Following) you want to include, Promo Display options and create ad campaigns.
-By default, we provide you with a standard version of our plugin.
+> E-MAILiT Share Buttons can be placed anywhere in your site and contain a searchable menu of every applicable service, with the most popular displayed by default.
+You can also show/hide the counter or even remove the button itself (using the Third-party Share Buttons instead) and set your own ''via @Twitter Username''.

+<a href="http://www.e-mailit.com">Share Buttons</a> (demo)

+* for demo purposes the ad popup, in our website, is open and by default closed in your share plugin.
+* the WhatsApp service, is currently available only in iOS mobile devices.

+**Summary of Features**

+* Easy to Install
+* Increase Content Distribution & Engagement, Ranking & Traffic
+* Enable Media Solutions
+* Detailed Analytics
+* Easy Bookmarking, Sharing & Following
+* 60 Sharing Services
+* Less Clutter
+* Fast & Reliable Performance
+* Asynchronous Loading Support
+* Content Delivery Network support
+* Automatically localized in English, Greek, Afrikaans, Albanian, Arabic, Armenian, Azerbaijani, Basque, Belarusian, Bengali, Bosnian, Bulgarian, Catalan; Valencian, Central Khmer, Chinese, Croatian, Czech, Danish, Dutch; Flemish, Esperanto, Estonian, Faroese, Finnish, French, Galician, Georgian, German, Gujarati, Haitian, Hebrew, Hindi, Hungarian, Icelandic, Indonesian, Irish, Italian, Japanese, Kannada, Korean, Kurdish, Latin, Latvian, Lithuanian, Luxembourgish, Malay, Maltese, Mongolian, Northern Sami, Norwegian, Pashto, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Sinhala, Slovak, Slovenian, Spanish, Sundanese, Swahili, Swedish, Tagalog, Tamil, Tatar, Telugu, Thai, Tswana, Turkish, Ukrainian, Urdu, Vietnamese, Welsh, Yiddish
+* Lightweight File Size
+* Easily Customizable
+* Third-party Share Buttons & Floating ShareBars support

+Let sharing work for you, everywhere.
+Add sharing, following & campaigns to desktop sites and mobile devices.
+Monetize your content through E-MAILiT's innovation.
+<a href="http://www.e-mailit.com/widget/login">Want to customize?</a>

 Read the <a href="http://wordpress.org/plugins/e-mailit/faq/">FAQ</a> tab to learn more.

-<a href="http://www.e-mailit.com/demos/demo1">Check out the Demo of the E-MAILiT Share Plugin</a>

-**Features**

-* Increases your site's traffic.
-* Uses industry best practices and its light weight JavaScript does not effect your site's loading speed with its simplicity and performance, because all of the processing runs on our cloud servers and not yours.
-* Is hosted on CloudFlare's CDN, making it as reliable as possible.
-* Support asynchronous which ensures a fast page launch by loading your E-MAILiT button script at the end, without long wait periods, keeping your visitors engaged with your content.
-* Allows you to painlessly and super fast add social life-cycle engagement suite (sharing and following features) to all your posts, pages and custom post types.
-* Track your social data and analyze metrics.
-* Is localized in 75 languages.
-* <a href="http://www.e-mailit.com/share/mobile">Optimized</a> for mobile devices like the iPhone, iPod touch, iPad, Android mobile phones, and more!
-Share anywhere and anytime on your mobile websites, with the E-MAILiT Mobile-ready auto-optimized share tool (with automatic detection of device-type).

-<a href="http://blog.e-mailit.com">Blog</a> | <a href="http://twitter.com/emailit">Follow us on Twitter</a> | <a href="http://www.crunchbase.com/company/e-mailit">CrunchBase Profile</a>
+<a href="http://twitter.com/emailit">Follow us on Twitter</a>

 == Installation ==